risuiowa/rails-jquery-autocomplete/README.md

 #### :case_sensitive

-Normally autocomplete performs a case insentive search.
+Normally autocomplete performs a case insensitive search.
 In cases where this is not desirable, or causes too high a performance penalty, search can be made case sensitive by specifying `:case_sensitive => true`

 #### json encoder